AdobeDocs/experience-manager-cloud-manager.en/help/using/custom-permissions.md

 You can now assign users to the new product profile you created with custom permissions.

-1. In the Admin Console, tap or click the name of the [new product profile to which you just assigned custom permissions.](#assign-permissions)
+1. In the Admin Console, click the name of the [new product profile to which you just assigned custom permissions](#assign-permissions).

 1. In the window that opens, select the **Users** tab.

-1. Tap or click the **Add Users** button and assign users to your new product profile with custom permissions.
+1. Click the **Add Users** button and assign users to your new product profile with custom permissions.

-Please see the section **Add users and user groups to a product profile** of the document [Manage product profiles for enterprise users](https://helpx.adobe.com/enterprise/using/manage-product-profiles.html) for more details on how to use the Admin Console.
+See the section **Add users and user groups to a product profile** of the document [Manage product profiles for enterprise users](https://helpx.adobe.com/enterprise/using/manage-product-profiles.html) for more details on how to use the Admin Console.

 ## Configurable Permissions {#configurable-permissions}